Lawn Use Priorities

 It’s important if you damage the lawns, e.g. by scraping or cutting them with a jump shot, that these are properly repaired as soon as possible, so that the damage is not permanent.

 A cut should NOT be repaired by stamping on it as this creates two edges which don’t bind and therefore a semi-permanent cut.
-Instead you must use a divot repairer (purchasable in the clubhouse), to tease out the end that’s wrapped underneath the turf and butt the two edges of the cut together, so that they will heal.
+Instead you should use a divot repairer (purchasable in the clubhouse), to tease out the end that’s wrapped underneath the turf and butt the two edges of the cut together, so that they will heal.